wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

     ]
 ```

-**About supported serializers and cryptographic ciphers**
+**About Supported Serializers and Cryptographic Ciphers**

-WAMP works as infrastructure for delivering messages between peers.
+WAMP serves as infrastructure for delivering messages between peers.
 Regardless of what encryption algorithm
-and serializer were chosen for `Payload Passthru Mode`, *Router* will not inspect and analyze related encryption
+and serializer were chosen for `Payload Passthru Mode`, a *Router* shall not inspect and analyze the `ppt_` options
-message options and payload.
-It is up to an application side code responsibility to use serializers and
+and payload of encrypted messages.
+The application is responsible for choosing serializers and
-ciphers known to every peer involved into message processing.
+ciphers known to every peer involved in message processing.